sundardsTechMind/React_Native_Full_App/README.md

 3. if your on windows Run( npm install).

-4.if your on mac Run(yar install).
+4.if your on mac Run (yarn install).

+5. Go to ios folder run (pod install)

 finally run the project